 Tips for Getting the Most from Your Card

 If you think the Chase Sapphire Preferred Card is for you, there are plenty of ways to maximize its benefits.

 First, be sure to use the card when you travel.
 Book hotels, airline tickets, and rental cars to take advantage of the 2X points you’ll receive per dollar spent.
 You’ll also enjoy the various travel protections provided by the card whenever you use it to book.
 Or, use the Chase Ultimate Rewards points you earn for discounts and free stuff.
-And don’t forget, you can get 20% off a plethora of travel-related activities and excursions just by shopping through the Chase portal.
+And don’t forget, you get 25% more value on a plethora of travel-related activities and excursions just by shopping through the Chase portal.

 One of our favorite ways to use the card is to pair it with a Chase Southwest Visa credit card like the Southwest Airlines Rapid Rewards Premier Card.
-Right now, you’ll earn 50,000 points when you spend just $2,000 in the first three months on the card.
-Since Chase Ultimate Rewards® points transfer to Southwest at a 1:1 ratio, having both cards is a smart way to build both stashes of points.
+Right now, you’ll earn 40,000 points when you spend just $1,000 in the first three months on the card.
+Since Chase Ultimate Rewards points transfer to Southwest at a 1:1 ratio, having both cards is a smart way to build both stashes of points.

 Even if you don’t like to fly Southwest, it’s still a great deal since you can redeem 50,000 Southwest miles for $500 in gift cards through Southwest as well.

 Of course, no credit card is perfect.
 Here are a couple of things about the Chase Sapphire Preferred Card that might turn you off:

 - Annual Fee: The Chase Sapphire Preferred Card does have an annual fee of $95.
 Unfortunately, under the new offer, it is no longer waived for the first year.